Keith A. Pickering

 Keith was preceded in death by his parents.
 He is survived by his sister Nancy Pickering (John Millar) of Watertown, and his brother Scott (Susan) Pickering and nephew Thomas Pickering, of Flower Mound, Texas, as well as additional family in Florida and Delaware.

-A Memorial Service is scheduled for 1:00 p.m. on Saturday, October 6, 2018 at Trinity Lutheran Church, Watertown, Minnesota, with Pastor Jeff Engholm officiating.
+A Memorial Service was scheduled for 1:00 p.m. on Saturday, October 6, 2018 at Trinity Lutheran Church, Watertown, Minnesota, with Pastor Jeff Engholm officiating.
 Inurnment of Keith’s ashes will be scheduled at a later date at Watertown Cemetery.